vercel/next.js/docs/basic-features/image-optimization.md

 ## Caching

 The following describes the caching algorithm for the default [loader](#loader).
-For all other loaders, please refer to your cloud provider documentation.
+For all other loaders, please refer to your cloud provider's documentation.

-Images are optimzed dynamically when requested and stored in the `<distDir>/cache/images` directory.
+Images are optimized dynamically upon request and stored in the `<distDir>/cache/images` directory.
 The optimized image file will be served for subsequent requests until the expiration is reached.
-When a request is made that matches a cached but expired file, the cached file is deleted before generating a new optimize image and caching the new file.
+When a request is made that matches a cached but expired file, the cached file is deleted before generating a new optimized image and caching the new file.

 The expiration (or rather Max Age) is defined by the upstream server's `Cache-Control` header.